 - Introductory 1.95% interest rate on balance transfers for six months

 If you tend to spend a lot of money on one specific thing – like groceries, gas, pharmacy, or recurring bills – then the Tangerine Money-Back Credit Card will help you maximize that spending.
 This credit card lets you earn 2% cash back in two categories of your choice, or three categories if you open a Tangerine Savings Account.
 There is no annual fee and no cap whatsoever on how much you can earn in cash back.
 You can even switch categories should your spending habits change, so you can supercharge your money-back rewards.
-If that’s not enough reason to apply, Tangerine is currently offering a promotion until January 31, 2020, that lets new cardholders earn 4% money back in up to three categories for their first three months.
 The card is also full of additional perks like a low balance transfer interest rate of only 1.95% interest for the first six months, as well as purchase assurance and extended warranty.
 It’s no wonder that this is one of the best credit cards in Canada.

 Best Student Credit Card for Cash Back